 Casper Wermuth showed how he created his Old Temple Floor material.
-The entire project was created with Substance Designer and rendered in Marmoset Toolbag.
+The entire project was created with Substance Designer and Marmoset Toolbag.

 My name is Casper Wermuth.
 I’m a Senior Lead Environment Artist at Ubisoft Blue Byte and I’m currently working on The Settlers.
 I have also worked on other projects such as Champions of Anteria and Devil’s Third, plus smaller freelance jobs on the title like Scrap Mechanic and Circuits & Shields.

 This Old Temple Floor project started simply as a small little exercise.
 I like doing full environments in my spare time as well, but they take so long, that I often feel like just pumping out a small and “easy” thing after that.
 This temple floor started like that and turned into being a Substance Designer exercise as well, as I would like to be stronger than I currently am.

 I chose tiles like this just to have an excuse to make some naively painted patterns on it using the Diffusion node, actually.
 I simply liked the idea of that node but never had a chance to use it.

 Usually, when I start off a new project, I simply google the first thing that comes to mind.
 In this case, it was something like “old mosaic floor” or anything similar.
 Then I just clicked on some stuff that caught my eye.
 Sometimes those pictures have other “related images” that can lead me on, and in the end, I just have a bunch of tabs open, drag them all into PureRef, and then boil them down to the essence of what I want to do.